-Level Course Name Number Semester Credits Days 3 Video Production 0173 One .5 3/6
+Level Course Name Number Semester Credits Days 3 Video Production I 0173 One .5 6/6

 Video Production is an introductory course that will guide students in developing their skills in videography, and all stages of the digital media production process.
-Through this course, students will have the ability to work hands-on with school-provided video production equipment to create video projects.
-Students will learn the basic principles of composition, scriptwriting, storyboarding, directing, and video editing throughout the semester.
-The video production class will collaborate with the Viking News Network, as some student-created video projects and news packages will air during our morning announcement broadcasts.
-This course is offered during the junior and senior years.
+Through this course, students will work hands-on with school-provided video production equipment to create video projects.
+Students will learn the basic principles of shot composition, scriptwriting, storyboarding, directing, and video editing throughout the semester.
+The Video Production class will collaborate with the Viking News Network, as some student-created videos will air during our morning announcement broadcasts.
+This course is offered to juniors and seniors.
 Enrollment is limited.
 Teacher approval is needed for this course.